 Fascia is an important connective tissue made primarily of collagen that can be found throughout the body.
 It is found below the skin, surrounding our muscles, bones, organs and nerves.
-Myofascial tightness can result from a variety of factors such as microtrauma (from a hard workout), overuse syndromes and traumatic injuries.
+Myofascial release can be required for a variety of reasons such as microtrauma (from a hard workout), overuse syndromes and traumatic injuries.
 Tight fascia is associated with increased DOMS (delayed onset muscle soreness), poor biomechanics, poor body alignment and reduced muscle strength/function.

 What is MFR?

 Myofascial release is a type of manual therapy performed by clinicians such as physiotherapists, chiropractors and massage therapists.
 It involves applying low load, long duration stretch to the myofascial complex.
 The goal of MFR is to improve the integrity of the fascia by reducing tension, restoring elasticity, reducing pain and improving performance of the tissue.

 MFR works through several mechanisms: It stimulates our parasympathetic nervous system which tells our brain to reduce muscle tone.
 It has been shown to improve arterial function and blood flow.
 It also results in improved tissue hydration.

 What is SMFR?